gameflorist/dunedynasty/README.md

 ### Portable mode

 If you place `dunedynasty.cfg` in the same directory as the dunedynasty executable, _Dune Dynasty_ will operate in portable mode - keeping everything (e.g. savegames) inside the install directory.

+Using the MacOS bundle you have to use the `Dune Dynasty.app/Contents/Resources` folder inside the app.

 ### Video Settings